-- (D) Pay a civil fine not to exceed [\$1,000.00] \$10,000 per day for each day in which the violation persists, in the manner and at the time and place specified in the order, if the person has [performed] undertaken any development in violation of this chapter; - In the event of a violation of the wetlands rules adopted pursuant to this chapter, the director [shall have the power to order wetland restoration and creation measures for the damaged or destroyed wetland area by the person or agent responsible for the violation) may pursue the remedies specified in Section 25-8.3.
-If the responsible party does not complete [such] the measures specified in the order within [a reasonable time following] the time frame set forth in the order, the [city] City may restore the affected wetland to its prior condition, and create or restore other wetlands for the purpose of offsetting losses sustained as a result of the violation.
-The person or agent responsible for the original violation shall be liable to the [city] City for the cost of such actions. - (F) To guide restoration and creation actions, the agency [shall have the power to] may order the violator to develop a plan as described in the rules adopted pursuant to [this chapter] Article 11, for [the] approval [of] by the agency; or - (G) Appear before the director at a time and place specified in the order and answer the charges specified in the notice of violation. - (2) The order [shall] must advise the person of the finality of the order 20 days after the date of its [mailing or delivery] service unless a written request for a hearing is mailed or delivered to the director [within said 20 day] prior to expiration of the 20-day period specified in Section 25-9.2(a).
+- (b) Contents of the [Order] order. - (1) The order may require the person do any or all of the following: - (A) Cease and desist from the violation; - (B) Correct the violation at the person's own expense before a date specified in the order; - (C) Pay a civil fine per recurring incident not to exceed [\$10,000.00] \$100,000 each, in the manner, at the place and before the date specified in the order; - (D) Pay a civil fine not to exceed [\$1,000.00] \$10,000 per day for each day in which the violation persists, in the manner and at the time and place specified in the order, if the person has [performed] undertaken any development in violation of this chapter; - (E) In the event of a violation of the wetlands rules adopted pursuant to this chapter, the director [shall have the power to order wetland-restoration and creation measures for the damaged or destroyed wetland area by the person or agent responsible for the violation] may pursue the remedies specified in Section 25-8.3.
+If the responsible party does not complete [such] the measures specified in the order within [a reasonable time following] the time frame set forth in the order, the city may restore the affected wetland to its prior condition, and create or restore other wetlands for the purpose of offsetting losses sustained as a result of the violation.
+The person or agent responsible for the original violation shall be liable to the city for the cost of such actions. - (F) To guide restoration and creation actions, the agency [shall have the power to] may order the violator to develop a plan as described in the rules adopted pursuant to [this chapter] Article 11, for [the] approval [ef] by the agency; or - [F](G) Appear before the director at a time and place specified in the order and answer the charges specified in the notice of violation. - (2) The order [shall] must advise the person of the finality of the order 20 days after the date of its [mailing or delivery] service unless a written request for a hearing is mailed or delivered to the director [within said 20 days] prior to expiration of the 20-day period specified in Section 25-9.2(a).